ckuhl/advent-of-code/2024/README.md

     - However, I didn't want to start unrolling it to make it as optimal as possible.
     - So I think settling on making it obvious and clear is a nice compromise.

+### Day 3

+- Once again, I was very tempted to write an over-engineered "instruction-parser" type system
+    - However, we have regular expressions that work just fine

 [uv]: https://docs.astral.sh/uv/

 [ruff]: https://docs.astral.sh/ruff/